“I could never do what you do.”

 Sadly, he’s absolutely right.
 There are so many haters out there.

-Some of you already know this, but it took me 3 long years to publish my first ever blog post in September of 2012.
+Some of you already know this, but it took me 3 long years to find the guts to publish my first ever blog post here on this site.

 The reason for the ridiculously long delay, you might be wondering?